IDMIL/tstick-docs/docs/Technical Requirements and Constraints.md

 | 5.6 | The final assembly and repair of the T-Stick will be possible using only a soldering iron, wire stripper/cutter, heat gun, saw, and hex key. | Demonstration |
 | 5.7 | The T-Stick will use common readily available parts and materials. | Demonstration |

-#### 5.1: The T-Stick will follow the design guidelines and requirements outlined in Sections 1 and 2 of the [T-Stick Design Guidelines](./Technical%20Requirements%20and%20Constraints/T-Stick%20Design%20Guidelines.md).
+#### 5.1: The T-Stick will follow the design guidelines and requirements outlined in Sections 1 and 2 of the [ T-Stick Design Guidelines](./Technical%20Requirements%20and%20Constraints/T-Stick%20Design%20Guidelines.md).

-standardisation of design…
+Sections 1 and 2 of the T-Stick design guidelines outline the physical constraints that make up the T-Stick.
+If new designers which to make T-Sticks these should be followed to maximise playability of older pieces.
+Note that due to the rapid changes in the hardware space and firmware changes to the T-Stick it may not be possible to design a T-Stick that is identical to a previous design.

 #### 5.2: The physical design documentation will include a bill of materials.